danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 immutable.
 For example, appending to or deleting from a list always results in a new list, with the original remaining unchanged.

-With regards to naming, to avoid naming conflicts with the type names used in the final language layer, in the low layer, type names get a suffix "let" (to imply "little version", like "booklet" is to "book").

-As with naming, to avoid higher layer syntactic conflicts, most low layer types are represented using an initial `@` character.

 Keep in mind that many of the restrictions and caveats mentioned (such as, for example, what can be backslash-escaped in a string) are specific to *Samizdat Layer 0*, with higher layers providing